 However, this cannot be conducted just once, it needs to be done on a regular basis.

 Whenever systems update or your company’s changed the way information and storage are used, you’ll need to determine the risk levels again.
 By doing this, you’re guaranteed the highest level of protection for your data.

-2. Invest in a strong IT team
+2. Invest in a strong IT solution

 Data encryption for small businesses is an in-depth topic and one you shouldn’t try to manage alone.
-A strong IT team is ideal to ensure all systems are protected and to minimize risks as much as possible.
+A strong IT solution is ideal to ensure all systems are protected and to minimize risks as much as possible.